‘The Theft of Assam and Bengal’s Mandate: Mission to Destroy Indian Democracy’

 The delimitation exercise has resulted in fewer constituencies in minority-dominated regions and more seats in areas where the BJP and its allies have established support bases.
 This helped Himanta Biswa Sarma to register a hattrick.
 The electoral map shows that constituencies bordering Bangladesh and once having sizeable population of Bengali-speaking Muslims have turned saffron in these polls.
 These were constituencies where the Congress and the Badruddin Ajmal-led All India United Democratic Front did very well in 2021 polls.
 Because of the delimitation, the BJP and its allies managed to win 11 of 14 Lok Sabha seats in 2024 and now 102 of 126 Assembly seats.

-The CEO’s arbitrary functioning
+The CEC’s arbitrary functioning

 The whole process is vitiated and deeply flawed and, if continued, will result in the elimination of a very large number of Indian citizens from the electoral roll.
 The CEC has taken up the job of determining the citizenship by the Union Home Ministry, forcing the people to run helter-skelter in search of the document hard to find, especially for rural people who are not in the habit of preserving such documents.
-Thus, a huge chunk of 91 lakh voters was removed from the voter list in West Bengal because they could not produce the documents required to prove their citizenship.
-The CEC is acting beyond his jurisdiction.
-The Article 324 of the Constitution does not empower the Election Commission (EC) to usurp the power of the Home Ministry.
-However, the EC has not undertaken the SIR exercise in another election-bound state of Assam, ruled by the BJP, selectively choosing the other election-bound non-BJP ruled states.
-The CEC also invented a new category of ‘logical discrepancies’ to delete the bonafide voters from the voter list.

-However, according to PDT Achary, former Secretary-General, Lok Sabha, the ferocity of transfer orders has paralysed the administration of West Bengal, particularly transferring the head of the state administration – the chief secretary.
+According to PDT Acharya, former Secretary-General, Lok Sabha, the ferocity of transfer orders has paralysed the administration of West Bengal, particularly transferring the head of the state administration – the chief secretary.
 The Article 324 does not give unfettered powers to the EC for conducting elections.
-There is no law “that empowers the EC to transfer the head of a state administration or the head of the state police force, while keeping the state govnment in the dark, on the ground that their continuance in their posts will hamper the conduct of free and fair elections.”
+There is no law “that empowers the EC to transfer the head of a state administration or the head of the state police force, while keeping the state government in the dark, on the ground that their continuance in their posts will hamper the conduct of free and fair elections.”
 The underlying assumption in such transfers is that those officers will not allow the EC to conduct elections in a free and fair manner.
 This is preposterous.

 And following the defeat of the 131st Constitution Amendment Bill, that linked the reservation for women, in the Lok Sabha on April 17, Narendra Modi addressed the nation on April 18, through the national broadcaster DD.
 He abused his position, converting the address into a political speech.
-In his 29 minutes address, he accused the Opposition, naming the Congress 59 times, for defeating the Bill.
+In his 29 minutes address, he accused the Opposition, targeting the Congress 59 times, for defeating the Bill.
 He called it bhroon hatya (female foeticide).
-More than 700 eminent citizens have complained to the CEC against Modi for making such a speech in the midst of election, violating the MCC, and demanded action against him.
-KC Venugopal submitted a privilege notice against Modi for attributing motives on the voting behaviour of Opposition MPs, constituting contempt of the House.

 Delivering the first Dr Rajendra Prasad Memorial Lecture at Chanakya National Law University in Patna on April 4, Justice BV Nagarathna of the Supreme Court said: “that the independence of the Election Commission of India is central to the conduct of elections and the political process.
 If those who conduct elections are dependent on those who contest them, the neutrality of the process cannot be assured…the risk to a constitutional system lies not only in the violation of rights but also in the weakening of institutions that enforce limits on power.”